 In 2018, the Company announced the incorporation of its wholly owned subsidiary, ODX Pte.
 Ltd. ("ODX"), an entity registered in Singapore, that will allow consumers in emerging markets to access the internet for free, through sponsored data packages.
 ODX pre-sold tokens and the proceeds from the said sale, amounting to US\$4,999,960 will be used to start building the ODX infrastructure and for business development.
 In 2019, ODX started the distribution of tokens to all its investors, pre-sale purchasers, and advisors (collectively the "Token Holders").
+ODX's platform, which will be an open data marketplace using blockchain technology, is still under development.
+ODX has not started commercial operations as of December 31, 2024.

-In 2022, with the rise of blockchain technology and its potential to revolutionize various industries, the Company took a significant step towards expanding its services by dedicating a business unit within its subsidiary Xurpas Enterprise to provide information technology staff augmentation, managed services, outsourced project development and custom solutions for blockchain-based applications.
+With the rise of blockchain technology and its potential to revolutionize various industries, the Company took a significant step towards expanding its services by dedicating a business unit within its subsidiary Xurpas Enterprise to provide information technology staff augmentation, managed services, outsourced project development and custom solutions for blockchain-based applications.
 The Company, through its subsidiary, assembled a team trained in blockchain programming languages and tech stacks.
+In 2024, the Company's activities related to blockchain technology were limited.